 COPY-- Do not remove the key from the local instance.

 REPLACE-- Replace existing key on the remote instance.

-REPLACE are added in 2.8 and not available in 2.6
+REPLACE will be available in 3.0 and are not available in 2.6 or 2.8

 Simple string reply: The command returns OK on success.